UK Immigration – Spouses, Civil Partners, Unmarried Partners, Fiancé(e)s

 Unmarried partners (i.e. same sex or opposite sex spouses living together but not married or in a civil partnership)

 In all cases, applicants need to show that there is a genuine and continuing relationship.
-Many applications are delayed for want of sufficient evidence on this point.
+Many applications are delayed or even refused for want of sufficient evidence on this point.
 Regardless of the length of the relationship, this point is crucial.

 A common error is for applicants to apply with their marriage certificate and no proof of relationship.
 This may show you are legally married but it does not show a genuine relationship.

-Increasingly, the UK Border Agency is requiring applicants to show that their relationship is genuine and case officers are on the lookout for “sham marriages”.
+Increasingly, UK Visas and Immigration (UKVI) are requiring applicants to show that their relationship is genuine and case officers are on the lookout for “sham marriages”.
 It is crucial to avoid any chance of a negative inference by addressing this issue.

 The UK has for many years recognised a relationship where the parties are unmarried.
 In order to qualify as “unmarried partners” (either through a same sex or opposite sex relationship), the parties must show the existence of such a relationship for the 24 months period immediately before the application.